 Understanding Cerebral Palsy

-Typically, cerebral palsy is discovered at an early age.
-You may suspect cerebral palsy if you have noticed your child missing developmental milestones or that they feel rigid when you pick them up.
 While there is currently no cure for the disorder, treatments include helping your child adapt to their condition so they can live the best quality of life they can.

 Florida Cerebral Palsy Lawyer Near Me 1-800-222-9529

-- An obstetrician providing prenatal care
+- An obstetrician provides substandard prenatal care.

 Click to contact our Florida Cerebral Palsy lawyers today